+

 3. The future: A female vision – DERRY/DONEGAL

-These Arts & Society contemporary European themes – which are the focus of each city’s mini-symposium – will result in a published creative statement, structured in the form of 309 questions and responses (as inspired by Episode 17 of Ulysses) regarding the role the Arts could play in society for a better future Europe.
-The creative statement, chARTer 309, will be published on the UEO website in the Autumn of 2024.
+These Arts & Society contemporary European themes – which were the focus of each city’s mini-symposium – will result in a pamphlet, Will You Answer?
+309 Questions from Europe (as inspired by Episode 17 of Ulysses) regarding the role the Arts could play in society for a better future Europe.
+The pamphlet will be published in the Autumn of 2024 and be digitally available on this website.

 Use of Colour